ravinaparab1/ang-drag-drop/README.md

 # ang-drag-drop
-ang-loader is a lightweight plug-and-play library for uploading  pdf/image files through drag/drop or browse.
+ang-drag-drop is a lightweight plug-and-play library for uploading  pdf/image files through drag/drop or browse.

 ## Installation